Damage charges when returning your vehicle

 We charge for these things and for the missing service history because it can lower the value of the vehicle.

-Get a damage estimate for your vehicle
+Understand if there are damage costs for your vehicle

 Give yourself plenty of time to cost up different repair options before the end of your contract.

-Getting ready to give your vehicle back
+Video: Getting ready to give your vehicle back

 This short video gives an overview of fair wear and tear.
 It also explores different types of damage.